Health and safety basics for business

 First aid, accidents and ill health

 Under health and safety law you must report and keep a record of certain injuries, incidents and cases of work-related disease.
-See first aid, accidents and ill health.
+See first aid, accidents and illness in the workplace.

 Display the health and safety law poster